 1 additional tbsp extra virgin olive oil, for frying

-1. First prepare the socca batter.
+1. First prepare the pancake batter.
 In a bowl, whisk the gram flour with the sea salt, olive oil and water until you have a smooth batter.
 Set to one side.

 2. Next, prepare the tomatoes and herbs.
 In a separate bowl, whisk the olive oil and lemon juice until emulsified.
 Add the garlic, chopped tomato, chopped olives, shallots and herbs and stir well to combine.